racket/racket/collects/meta/readme.txt

-This directory contains code that is used to manage PLT infrastructure.
+This directory contains code that is used to manage Racket infrastructure.